Flipping, Spinners & Slime: Those Crazy Middle School Fads

 Sometimes they are charming.
 Remember the rainbow loom craze of about three years ago where kids crafted bracelets out of colorful rubber bands – a trend that pulled children away from screens as they mastered complicated weaving patterns?

-But occasionally, like this year, the fads are neither fashion-related nor charming.
+But occasionally, like in 2016-2017, the fads are neither fashion-related nor charming.
 They are just annoying.

 Not for the children, of course, who embrace each passing fancy with a zeal we wish they brought to their school work, but annoying for the teachers who are at the mercy of whatever whimsy captivates their students’ attention.